 In fact, there is a direct relationship between the members of the Committee and the external auditors, with the latter attending in person the meetings held by this Committee.
-In general, the Directors meet with the external auditors without the presence of executives at each meeting of the Auditing and Compliance Committee.
+In general, the Directors who are members of the Auditing and Compliance Committee meet with the external auditors without the presence of executives and the CEO at each meeting of the said Committee.

 The functions entrusted to the Auditing Committee include "Issuing annually, prior to the issuance of the Auditors' Report, a report expressing an opinion on the independence of the Auditors, in accordance with the Law".
+Likewise, in the amendment to the Regulations of the Board carried out in 2022, the function of "Ensuring that the Company and the external auditor observe the current legislation on provision of non-audit services, the limits of the concentration of the auditor's business and, in general, the other regulations on the independence of the auditors" was added.